Astros vs. Giants Player Props Betting Odds

-The Houston Astros host the San Francisco Giants at Minute Maid Park on Monday at 8:10 PM ET.
-Those looking to place a player prop bet can find odds for Kyle Tucker, Thairo Estrada and others in this contest.
+The Houston Astros host the San Francisco Giants at Minute Maid Park on Tuesday at 8:10 PM ET.
+Those looking to place a player prop bet can find odds on Kyle Tucker, Thairo Estrada and others in this contest.

 Bet on this matchup or its props with DraftKings!